jlprog/MachineLearning/README.md

 This repository is created for Coursera Practical Machine Learning course project.
-There are two files included in this repository ML_proj.Rmd and ML_proj.html.
+There are two files included in this repository index.Rmd and index.html.
 The following is the project requirement.

 Background